Parikshit Sahni: Career

 Sahni starred in the classic Punjabi film Marhi Da Diva (1989), with Raj Babbar, Pankaj Kapur, Kanwaljit Singh, and Deepti Naval.
 He played a remarkable role in the Hindi film Pavitra Paapi (1970) which was based on a Punjabi novel by Nanak Singh (a famous novelist).
 Pavitra Paapi also featured his real life father, Balraj Sahni in a pivotal role.

 He acted in the Doordarshan television series The Great Maratha as Malhar Rao Holkar.
+He produced and acted in the popular TV series Gul Gulshan Gulfaam (1987) on DD National.

 One of his most famous films was the Amitabh and Shashi Kapoor starer Kaala Patthar.

-He acted in the film 3 Idiots in which he played the rolse of R. Madhavan's father.
+He acted in the film 3 Idiots in which he played the role of R. Madhavan's father.
 He acted in the TV series Heena as Nawab Mirza, Heena's father.
 Heena ended in 2003.
 Sahni played Veer Singh (Kakasa) on the popular Zee TV serial Saat Phere: Saloni Ka Safar opposite Nivedita Bhattacharya.